lukelex/TemporizedSlider.js/README.md

 Controls functionality is provided to handle its basic functions, such as `play`, `pause`, `previous` and `next`.

 ####Custom Elements
-By default, Controls will search for four elements to assign its default actions, using their tag ids, `play_control`, `pause_control`, `previous_control` and `next_control`.
+By default, Controls will assign search for four elements to assign its default actions, using their tag ids, `play_control`, `pause_control`, `previous_control` and `next_control`.
 It's possible to customize this references through the Controls parameters, as follows:

 ```javascript
 TemporizedSlider.init({